 There are two main kinds.
 Brittany is where they grow most of the big green globe kind ('Vert de Laon' 'Camus de Bretagne', or 'Castel').

-In the spring you’ll find the pretty little green-purple violets de Provence, harvested when they are slightly immature (when they are called artichauts poivrade) and very tender, and usually sold in bouquets of five; they are often eaten raw in salads, or in a vinaigrette ou à la barigoule.
+In the spring you’ll find the pretty little green-purple violets de Provence, harvested when they are slightly immature and very tender (when they are called artichauts poivrade) and usually sold in bouquets of five; they are often eaten raw in salads, in a vinaigrette or à la barigoule.